-1 f

-funding equal to 2018.
-As a

-result, the dollar amount in

-"Expected Amount Available

-Remainder of ConPlan" is the

-Year 4 credit allocation amount.

-Section 8 public Rental Assistance 424,982,204 0 0 424,982,204 424,982,204 Renewal funding for the

-- Housing Choice Voucher

-federal program was \$412M for

-CY2017.
-In CY2018, based on

-the limited information

-available, HPD currently

-projects approximately \$425M

-in renewal funding.
-This

-number is subject to change

-pending final 2018 federal

-appropriations.
-HPD does not

-anticipate receiving any

-supplementary funding in 2018.

-The City cannot be certain what

-funding HUD will award in the

-final year of the ConPlan (2019).

-Therefore, we estimate that in

-CY2019 funding will remain flat.

-As a result, the dollar amount in

-"Expected Amount Available

-Remainder of ConPlan" is the

-Year 4 projected HCV allocation.

-Other private Homeowner rehab 200,000 0 0 200,000 200,000 Neighborhood Housing Services

-(NHS) is a nationwide nonprofit

-organization.
-The aim of the

-program is to support

-neighborhood revitalization

-through housing preservation.

-NHS of New York City and its

-j . or recta fork only and its
+receive funding equal to 2018.
+As a result, the dollar amount in "Expected Amount Available Remainder of ConPlan" is the Year 4 credit allocation amount.
+Section 8 public - federal Rental Assistance 452,163,359 0 0 452,163,359 452,163,359 In CY2018, HPD has been allocated \$452M in renewal funding.
+HPD does not anticipate receiving any supplementary funding in 2018.
+The City cannot be certain what funding HUD will award in the final year of the ConPlan (2019).
+Therefore, we estimate that in CY2019 funding will remain flat.
+As a result, the dollar amount in "Expected Amount Available Remainder of ConPlan" is the Year 4 projected HCV allocation.
+Other - Neighborhood Housing Services (NHS) private Homeowner rehab 0 0 0 0 0 The Neighborhood Housing Services (NHS) Revolving Loan Fund that had been initiated with CDBG funds is being terminated.
+NHS found that many low- and moderate-income